Jamar-Washington/Credit_Risk_Analysis/README.md

   * "High Risk": precision rate - 7%, recall rate - 91%
   * "Low Risk:"  precision rate - 100%, recall rate - 94%

+## Summary
+After reviewing all six models, the EasyEnsembleClassifer model came out with the best results with an accuracy rate of 92.5% and a 7% precision rate and a 91% sensitivity (recall) rate when predicting "High Risk" candidates.
+The best model to be recommended on performing an analysis like this, then this one would be the clear choice.